Classes & appointments

 Library research instruction and workshops for classes and other groups, as well as individual appointments for instruction and research assistance, may be scheduled in the library or on campus.
 Most library research classes and workshops are held in the Keck Learning Room, Honnold/Mudd's smart, hands-on teaching facility.
 All library facilities are open to students, faculty, and staff of all The Claremont Colleges.

 The library's general collections in the arts, humanities, sciences, and social sciences include nearly 2 million volumes.
 The library also has extensive holdings of journals, magazines and newspapers, providing access to articles in over 70,000 periodicals.
 Honnold/Mudd Library is a depository for publications issued by the United States government, and has extensive holdings of publications from the State of California, Great Britain, the United Nations, and other international agencies.
 The Asian Library Collection at Honnold/Mudd has a large collection of Asian language materials.
 The library also holds extensive special collections.
 You can get a copy of A Guide to Special Collections in the Special Collections Reading Room at Honnold/Mudd Library.
-Use Blais, the library catalog, to search for library materials.
+Use Library Search, to search for library materials.

 The library offers Interlibrary Loan service and maintains partnerships which provide access to books, articles, and other materials not held in our collections.
 These partnerships include the Center for Research Libraries in Chicago.